Exposure of Impacted Teeth | Redding, CA

 Let us help you heal!
 Our caring staff is here to help you if you have any questions!

 Early Recognition of Impacted Eyeteeth Is the Key to Successful Treatment

-The older the patient the more likely an impacted eyetooth will not erupt by natural forces alone, even if the space is available for the tooth to fit in the dental arch.
-A panoramic x-ray, along with a dental examination, will help determine whether all the adult teeth are present or if some adult teeth are missing.
+The older the patient, the more likely an impacted eyetooth will not erupt by natural forces alone, even if the space is available for the tooth to fit in the dental arch.
+A panoramic x-ray and a dental examination will help determine whether all the adult teeth are present or if some are missing.

 Impacted tooth success by patient’s age: